jamesCodes808/reading-notes/301/class-02.md

 Some examples are counters, forms, input elements and things that need to be updated by the user.

+## Things I want to know more about

+- Updating components

+- Seeing the lifecycle live and if

+- Understanding how to use state and props and how to modify them

 >References
 >
 >[React: Component Lifecycle Events](https://medium.com/@joshuablankenshipnola/react-component-lifecycle-events-cb77e670a093)